William-Olson/route-harness/README.md

 # route-harness

+Simple express harness

-Simple harness for express that wraps all routes in a common error handler, and lets you define your routes using es6 classes.
+- wraps all routes in a common error handler
+- define your routes using es6 classes

 ```bash